-Blood clots sometimes occur in the deep veins of the legs.
-If a blood clot breaks away from the veins where it has formed, it may reach and block the blood vessels of the lungs, causing pulmonary embolism.
+Thrombosis sometimes occurs in the deep veins of the legs (DVT).
+If a blood clot breaks away from the veins where it has formed, it may reach and block the arteries of the lungs, causing pulmonary embolism (PE).

 Blood clots can also occur in the blood vessels of the heart (causing a heart attack) or the brain (causing a stroke).
 Blood clots are a rare occurrence and can develop whether or not you are taking the Pill.
 They can also happen during pregnancy.
-The risk of having blood clots is higher in Pill users than in nonusers, but not as high as during pregnancy.
+The risk of having blood clots is higher in Pill users than in non-users, but not as high as during pregnancy.